Find Effective Programs for Adolescents and Teenagers at Artemis

 Prescription Medication

 Many high school students who suffer from ADHD have been prescribed medications like Ritalin, Adderall, and Vyvanse since they were in grade school.
-When a teen’s friends” learn about the high of stimulants, it can be hard to resist peer pressure and not dish out a few of their pills.

-It doesn’t take long before they get curious, potentially experimenting with much larger doses.
+In some instances, it does not take long before they get curious, potentially experimenting with much larger doses.
 This makes the situation more dangerous for the prescribed young people, as these medications are for mental health disorders.

 Harder Drugs Like Cocaine and Fentanyl